tramanh06/tramanh06.github.io/_pages/about.md

 Fun facts
 ---------
 I was fortunate enough to have piano lessons since very young.
 Because of that, I've developed huge interest in music, especially musical instruments.
-Besides piano, I've also picked up guitar, harp, drum and violin (I wish to learn cello next!).
+Besides piano, I've also picked up guitar, harp, drum and violin.
 I used to be a Section Leader in a Harp Ensemble, as well as a guitarist/keyboarder/cajon-er in an acoustic band.